fergiemcdowall/search-index/docs/API.md

 the preceding stage providing the input for the result of the following stage.

+#### Default stage order

-The default tokenization pipeline looks like this:
+The default tokenization pipeline looks like this (note the order of the stages):

 ```javascript
 tokenizer: (tokens, field, ops) =>